 The market for funeral insurance is evolving.
 If you are looking for a policy today, you will notice several trends that didn't exist a decade ago:

-- AI-Driven Underwriting: Over 40% of policies in 2025 are purchased via mobile apps.
-AI chatbots now provide "instant approvals," removing the weeks of waiting that used to define the industry.
+- AI-Driven Underwriting: A growing share of policies are now purchased online or via mobile apps.
+Automated systems increasingly provide near-instant decisions, removing much of the weeks-long waiting that used to define the industry.

-- No-Exam Dominance: Roughly 70% of new policies are now "no-medical-exam."
+- No-Exam Growth: No-medical-exam policies have become a large and growing share of new sales.
 Consumers increasingly prefer the privacy of Simplified or Guaranteed Issue plans over traditional medical underwriting.

 - Modern Riders: New policies in 2026 are adding flexible riders.
 You can now find coverage that specifically accounts for "Digital Estate Planning" or "Green Burials," reflecting modern values.